Paul Hindemith: Recordings

 Hindemith was a prolific composer.
 He conducted some of his own music in a series of recordings for EMI with the Philharmonia Orchestra and for Deutsche Grammophon with the Berlin Philharmonic Orchestra, which have been digitally remastered and released on CD.
 The Violin Concerto was also recorded by Decca/London, with the composer conducting the London Symphony Orchestra and David Oistrakh as soloist.
 Everest Records issued a recording of Hindemith's postwar When Lilacs Last in the Dooryard Bloom'd ("A Requiem for Those We Love") on LP, conducted by Hindemith.
 A stereo recording of Hindemith conducting the requiem with the New York Philharmonic Orchestra, with Louise Parker and George London as soloists, was made for Columbia Records in 1963 and later issued on CD.
 He also appeared on television as a guest conductor of the Chicago Symphony Orchestra's nationally syndicated "Music from Chicago" series; the performances have been released by VAI on home video.
 A complete collection of Hindemith's orchestral music was recorded by German and Australian orchestras, all conducted by Werner Andreas Albert and released on the CPO label.

+Hindemith and George Balanchine

+George Balanchine commissioned a piece for piano and strings from Hindemith, apparently at least in part for Balanchine (a skilled pianist) to play during musical get-togethers with friends.
+Hindemith may have based some of the material on music he wrote for an abandoned project with the choreographer Léonid Massine.
+The music received its public premiere in Boston in 1944, with Lukas Foss as soloist.
+In 1946, Balanchine's ballet to the score premiered as part of the inaugural program of Ballet Society; the ballet was initially presented in elaborate costumes, but since 1951 has been performed in practice clothes.

+In 1978, the New York City Ballet premiered Kammermusik No. 2, a ballet by Balanchine to the second of Hindemith's 1920s Kammermusik series.